-Associate Professor Dr Dale Bagshaw (BA, Dip Soc Stud, M Soc Admin, PhD, Cert.EM.)
+Associate Professor Dr Dale Bagshaw.
+BA, Dip Soc Stud, M Soc Admin, PhD, Cert.EM.
+(Advanced)

-Dale is a practicing Certified Elder Mediator with the Elder Mediation International Network (EMIN) and an adjunct Associate Professor, Justice and Society, University of South Australia.
-She was previously a Head of the School of Social Work & Social Policy, Director of Postgraduate Studies, Program Director for the Masters/Graduate Diploma in Mediation and Conflict Resolution and the Doctor of Human Service Research, and the Director of the Centre for Peace, Conflict and Mediation (1973-2009).
-In 2007, she led the research team that wrote the first South Australian Government’s ‘Strategy to Prevent the Abuse of Older South Australians 2007-2014’ and is a member of the Steering Committee, Office for the Ageing, Department for Health and Ageing which reviewed the plan and produce the report – ‘Strategy to Safeguard the Rights of Older South Australians 2014-2021’.
-She continues on the Steering Committee to oversee the implementation of the new elder abuse prevention plan and advises on other matters to do with elder abuse, including legislation.
+Dale is the Chair of EMAN, an Advanced Certified Elder Mediator with the Elder Mediation International Network (EMIN) and an adjunct Associate Professor, Justice and Society, University of South Australia.
+She was previously a Head of the School of Social Work & Social Policy, Director of Postgraduate Studies, Program Director for the Masters/Graduate Diploma in Mediation and Conflict Resolution and the Doctor of Human Service Research, and Director of the Centre for Peace, Conflict and Mediation (1973-2009).
+In 2007, she led the research team that wrote the first South Australian Government’s ‘Strategy to Prevent the Abuse of Older South Australians 2007-2014’ and is an ongoing member of the Steering Committee, Office for the Ageing, Department for Health and Ageing Well which reviewed the plan and produce the report – ‘Strategy to Safeguard the Rights of Older South Australians 2014-2021’.
+The Steering Committee oversees the implementation of the new elder abuse prevention plan and advises on other matters to do with elder abuse, including legislation.

-In 2013, Dale received the Sherren Leadership Award from the Elder Mediation International Network for her ‘contributions to the global advancement of mediation with age-related issues’, in 2014 the LEADR Michael Klug Award for her ‘innovation and leadership in the field of dispute resolution’, and in 2015 the Resolution Institute’s Practitioner Award for her ‘contribution to the development of others in DR’.
+In 2013, Dale was awarded the Sherren Leadership Award by the Elder Mediation International Network for her ‘contributions to the global advancement of mediation with age-related issues’.
+In 2014, she received the LEADR Michael Klug Award for her ‘innovation and leadership in the field of dispute resolution’; and in 2015 the Resolution Institute’s Practitioner Award for her ‘contribution to the development of others in DR’.
 In 2019 she received the Association for Conflict Resolution’s John Haynes Distinguished Mediator Award, presented annually by the Association for Conflict Resolution to a ‘prominent and internationally recognized leader in mediation who demonstrates personal and professional commitment to finding mediation solutions to conflict.